 4 Questions to Ask About Breast Reduction Surgery

 Wondering if a breast reduction might be right for you?
-At Victoria Plastic Surgery Center, we offer this service along with many others, to help you look and feel your best.
-Call us for more information.
-We serve clients in Fairfax VA, Alexandria VA, Washington VA, Reston VA, Annandale VA, and Manassas VA.
+At Victoria Plastic Surgery Center, Dr. Victoria Suh offers breast reduction surgery along with many others, to help you look and feel your best.
+For more information, please contact us or book an appointment online.
+We are conveniently located at 8503 Arlington Blvd #130 Fairfax, VA 22031.

 A breast reduction, more formally known as reduction mammaplasty, is a procedure that removes excess fat and tissue from the breasts to decrease their size.
 The main reason a breast reduction is performed is because of the discomfort that can come with having larger breasts, which can include:

-- Generally poor self-image related to breast size, that impacts your overall mental wellbeing
+• Generally poor self-image related to breast size, which impacts your overall mental well-being

 Not everyone with larger breasts may be a good candidate for breast reduction surgery.
 For example, those who smoke or have certain chronic health conditions like heart issues or diabetes may not be recommended to receive the surgery, as it may be too risky.
 However, a surgeon can usually provide a consultation to determine whether or not this surgery is right for you.
 This is why a consultation with a board-certified plastic surgeon, such as the ones available at Victoria Plastic Surgery Center, is an important step in the process.